Vistas de página en total

 Damián Francis

-When it comes to coordinators, these professionals are in charge of helping the teachers to improve their teaching practice.
-If coordinators have a negative attitude, they will not be able to motivate their educators.
-When a new foreign language teacher is hired to work for a public or private school, they need to be trained, in most of the cases, teachers do not teach what they are supposed to because there is no plan or clear goal for developing communicative competence on students.
-For this to be possible, there should be a philosophy and a vision.
+When it comes to coordinators, these professionals are responsible for helping teachers improve their instructional practice.
+If coordinators have a negative attitude toward foreign language education, they will not be able to motivate or effectively support their teachers.
+When a new foreign language teacher is hired to work in a public or private school, proper training is essential.
+In many cases, teachers do not teach what they are expected to teach because there is no clear plan or well-defined goal for developing students' communicative competence.
+For this to be possible, schools need a shared philosophy and a clear vision.